 Last evening, I was privileged to watch my granddaughters perform in a dance recital.
-They did a hio-hop themed number that was… well amazing.
+They did a hip-hop themed number that was… well amazing.

 After the event, I wanted to grab some quick shots of the girls.
 In front of the high school, there is a row of large white columns.
 Thankfully, these were in open shade, so I did not have to deal with direct sun entering the shot.
 Sadly, the sky was still fully lit by the sun that was still high over the horizon.

 I set the camera ISO to 200.
 The shutter speed was set at 1/160 because that is the camera sync speed and nothing faster was available.
 My only complaint regarding the GH3 is the slow sync speed.
-Panasonic really dropped the ball when they did not deliver a sync speed of 1/250 or faster.
+Panasonic really dropped the ball when they failed to deliver a sync speed of 1/250 or faster.

 I started shooting the sky at the exposure recommended by the camera.
 This produced an ugly and washed out sky.
 So I repeatedly stopped down the 19mm Sigma lens and shot again until I had a richly colored sky that looked more like dusk than mid-day.
-I don’t recall exactly, but I suspect the sky was underexposed three stops.
+I don’t recall exactly, but I suspect the sky was underexposed two or three stops.
 The final setting was f16.
 This exposure produced a nice sky, but without benefit of lights, would have rendered the girls as dark silhouettes against that sky.
 The alternative was to expose for the girl’s and sacrifice the sky.
 Either image would have been a flat and ugly snapshot.
-Or, we can bring out a few inexpensive strobes and make a portrait.
-That is what I chose to do.
+I brought out a few inexpensive strobes to make the portraits because available light was just terrible.

 Tierney was my first model.
 I had a three foot pop up reflector with a gold side that has nearly all the gold rubbed off.
 My wife held it over my left shoulder and pointed a single speedlight into the center of the reflector.
 Even with the light turned to full power, we were not getting much bounce out of the reflector.
-I could only judge my exposure by looking at the camera’s LCD display, with is pretty difficult under a brightly lite sky.
-My best judgement was that Tierney was simply too under exposed.
+I tried to judge my exposure by looking at the camera’s LCD display, was is pretty difficult under a brightly lite sky.
+I checked the histogram and it looked kind of sketchy.
+My best judgment was that Tierney was simply too under exposed.
 So, I dumped the reflector and began lighting her with the direct flash.
-To my joy, once I got the images into Darktable, the images lit by the reflector had enough information in her face to work with.
+To my joy, once I got these exposures into Darktable, the images lit by the reflector had enough information in her face to work with.
 I masked only her face and brought the exposure up, leaving the rest of the image dark.
 I added a little clarity just because I always do.
 Her eyes recorded a bit dark, so I punched up the color just a touch.
 The last step was to crate a mask to protect her face and use tone curves to affect the rest of the image.
 I moved the black point in only a whisker.
 This did some pretty cool things to the sky and her tee-shirt.
 Too weird?
 Who’s to say, there are no rules… right?

 This image is a good argument for shooting RAW.
-If I had been shooting jpeg, it is likely that I would never have been able to recover that beautiful face that is Tierney.
+If I had been shooting jpeg, it is likely that I would never have been able to recover the beautiful face that is Tierney.

 Having unnecessarily abandoned the reflector, I began to photograph Rheagen.
 The main light was a single flash.
 I shot the camera with my right hand and held the light about two or three feet to the left and slightly higher than the lens of the camera.
 Direct flash is a very hard and harsh light.
 When shooting girls and women, it is important to find a way to soften it some.
 In this case, the direct light from the flash was coming in from her right front.
 The white column caught the incoming light and bounced it into the left side of their faces.
 The light is still quite specular as you can see by the way it picked up the glitter in Rheagen’s makeup.
 Some still might argue the there is a hard quality to the light, but it can be quite pleasing if you can find a way to open up the shadows.